 Yendz Chun/Chyou: c0150.
-This is a compilation of stories about, and against, Yen Ying, the Chi statesman and contemporary of Confucius who is already built up in the Dzwo Jwan (along with Dz-chan of Jvng) as a major regional philosopher.
-Some of the material certainly goes back to the 04th century, but the encyclopedic character of this compilation probably suggests the Hàn milieu.
+This is a compilation of stories about, and sometimes against, Yen Ying, the Chi statesman and contemporary of Confucius who is already built up in the Dzwo Jwan (along with Dz-chan of Jvng) as a major regional philosopher.
+Some of the material probably goes back to the 04th century, but the encyclopedic character of the present compilation suggests the Hàn milieu.
 The work is mentioned in the Shr Ji, and in some form must therefore date from before the period of its compilation.
 [Top]

 Kungdz Jya-yw: c0150.
 This gathering of anecdotal material relating to Confucius, which was most likely undertaken under the auspices of the Kung family, had probably reached by c0150 the size at which it is reported in the Hàn Palace Library catalogue, namely 27 chapters.
-Some items such as the Disciple Register which is incorporated in SJ 67 were not yet part of Kungdz Jya-yw.
+Some items such as the Disciple Register which is incorporated in SJ 67 were not yet, at that time, part of the Kungdz Jya-yw.
 For the later expansion of the text (with the Disciple Register included as KZJY 38), probably under Wang Su, see below.
 [Top]

 Jan-Gwo Tsv: c0145.
-The Lyou Syang conflation of six named clusters of earlier Jan-gwo Tsv material was done in c022, in the course of regularizing that material for entry into the Palace Library catalogue; that year thus marks the genesis of something like our present JGT.
+The Lyou Syang conflation of six named clusters of earlier Jan-gwo Tsv material was done in c022, in the course of regularizing that material for entry into the Palace Library catalogue.
+That year thus marks the final emergence of our present JGT.
 But the earlier use of JGT material in the Shr Ji shows that for those authors, the extent of the material, even if differently organized, was substantially the same as that available to Lyou Syang, and that most if not all of the evolution subsequent to the Mawangdwei material had already occurred.
 As with many other Lyou Syang productions, JGT was not well preserved in later times and had to be reconstituted in Sung.
-Of the two attempts, that by Bau better preserves the Lyou Syang version; the more insightful one by Yau actually reaches back a certain distance in the direction of Lyou Syang's sources.
+Of the two attempts, that by Bau (reflected in the Crump translation) better preserves the Lyou Syang version; the more insightful one by Yau (reflected in the HK concordance) reaches back in the direction of Lyou Syang's sources.
 The Jan-gwo Tsv material evokes the wishful thinking and complex ingenuity of the early Hàn period, sometimes with a certain narrative sprightliness, but as it stands, it is utterly unacceptable for historical research.
 Using it anyway is the third worst error of Sinology.
 [Top]

-If Hàn has a middle period, it is undoubtedly the long and powerful reign of Hàn Wu-DI, which represented the high point of Hàn expansion into Central Asia, and also saw the official recognition of Confucianism.
-From here on, intellectual debates, though continuing, are conducted in terms of an increasingly supernatural Confucianism, which in some of its branches was also long assimilated to Legalist arts of rule.
+If Hàn has a middle period, it is undoubtedly the long and powerful reign of Hàn Wu-DI, which represented the high point of Hàn expansion into Central Asia, and also saw the official recognition of Confucianism as the standard ideology of the serving elite.
+From here on, intellectual debates, though continuing, are conducted in terms of an increasingly supernatural Confucianism, which in some of its branches was also assimilated to Legalist arts of rule.
 The financing of the Central Asian wars by diverting most of the economy to the center was a continual bone of theoretical contention, as may be seen already during Wu-DI's reign.
 Coterminous with that reign, and expressive of its scope and grandiosity, was the compilation of most of the Shr Ji, the first comprehensive Chinese history.

 01st Century (Late Hàn) The compilation of the Shr Ji ran past the century break.
 With the death of Szma Chyen, who had earlier taken over the Shr Ji project, in c090, and with that of Emperor Wu, in 087, a somewhat new tone comes to characterize Hàn learned discourse.
 Ideological and policy matters are now debated in terms of a nominal Confucianism, under some forms of which the previous Legalist statecraft continues to dominate.
 Magic continues to make inroads upon intellect, and apocrypha continue to cluster around the closed classical texts, like restaurants around a college campus.
 The grip of polemical writers on historical fact continues to weaken, and anecdotes dating from this period are increasingly unreliable as anything other than emblematic indicators of preferred conduct.
-A certain tidiness toward earlier thought, though always of an adaptive sort, is seen in the compilation of both private and official collections of the sayings of still famous persons from the past, the most extreme manifestation of this tendency being Lyou Syang's catalogue of the Hàn Palace Library, in the course of which he standardized, sometimes out of recognition, the multiplicity of texts and text versions which confronted him.
+An interest in earlier thought, though always of an adaptive sort, is seen in the compilation of both private and official collections of the sayings of still famous persons from the past, the most extreme manifestation of this tendency being Lyou Syang's catalogue of the Hàn Palace Library.

 Hwangdi Nei-jing: late Hàn.
 The earliest version of this continually revised work (probably "The Yellow Emperor's Professional Manual," there need never have been a Wai-jing) must be late enough to have derived from eight of the text texts cited by Chunyw Yi in 0154, and early enough to account for the entry Hwangdi Tai-su in the Han Palace Library catalogue (HS 30), the medical parts of which were compiled in the last years of the 01st century.
 [Top]